-In September 1938 Berisch visited his daughter, and stayed as a lodger with Gaskel’s cousin, Annie Tobin and her Husband at 18 Newenham Street.
+In September 1938, Berisch visited his daughter and stayed as a lodger with Gaskel’s cousin, Annie Tobin and her husband at 18 Newenham Street.
 Elsa followed in October 1938.
-Elsa had arrived in Limerick from England, where her passport was stamped for a 48 hours stay, basically a short term visa.
+Elsa had arrived in Limerick from England, where her passport was stamped for a 48 hours stay, basically a short-term visa.

-gun from her handbag and as she lay on the bed, she put it to her head and pulled the trigger, killing herself, aged 57.
+gun from her handbag, and as she lay on the bed, she put it to her head and pulled the trigger, killing herself, aged 57.
 No one heard the shot.
-Around 8 o’clock Berish Hofler went to his daughters house and was distressed he didn’t find his wife.
-At 23.30 Margarete went to the Garda (Police) station and reported her mother missing.
+Around 8 o’clock, Berish Hofler went to his daughter’s house and was distressed that he didn’t find his wife.
+At 23:30, Margarete went to the Garda (Police) station and reported her mother missing.
 The body was found shortly after midnight.
 The Gardai (Irish Police) notified the family.
-In the early hours of Friday morning the 28th, the Fire Brigade ambulance arrived and removed the body to the morgue at Barrington’s Hospital on Georges Quay.
-As it was the eve of the Jewish Sabbath the family were anxious have the remains buried.
-Mr Nathaniel Fine made arrangements for the burial with Griffins funeral home on Lr.
-Gerald Griffin Street.
+In the early hours of Friday morning of the 28th.
+The Fire Brigade ambulance arrived and brought the body to the morgue at Barrington’s Hospital on Georges Quay.
+As it was the eve of the Jewish sabbath, the family were anxious to have the remains buried.
+Mr Nathaniel Fine made arrangements for the burial at Griffins Funeral Home on Lower Gerald Griffin Street.
 As the body was about to be

 removed, the Gardai intervened and had the deceased returned to the morgue.
 After a post-mortem examination on the Saturday, permission for the burial was given again.
-On Sunday morning 30 October, a Griffins’ motor hearse went to Barrington’s Hospital, collected the coffin and drove to the Jewish Cemetery in Kilmurry where, in the presence of Berisch Hofler, Margarete Kaitcer and her husband Gaskel and the last serving Jewish Rabbi of Limerick, Simon Gewurz, the remains of Elsa Reininger were laid to rest in an unmarked grave.
+On Sunday morning, 30 October, a Griffins’ motor hearse went to Barrington’s Hospital, collected the coffin and drove to the Jewish Cemetery in Kilmurry where, in the presence of Berisch Hofler, Margarete Kaitcer and her husband Gaskel and the last serving Jewish Rabbi of Limerick, Simon Gewurz, the remains of Elsa Reininger were laid to rest in an unmarked grave.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
-Thanks To donate click on the credit/debit card icon of the card you will use.
-If you want to donate more then $2 just add a higher number in the box left from the paypal link.
-Many thanks
+Thank you.
+To donate click on the credit/debit card icon of the card you will use.
+If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
+Many thanks.